LiveComSollutions/livecom-android-demo/README.md

 # DIVID SDK

-It is a sample project with DIVID SDK.
+It is a sample project with LiveCom SDK.

 You should call LiveCom.configure method as soon as possible.
 Because it needs time to loads some sdk configuration from network.
-[Methods and parameters describing](https://dividio.atlassian.net/wiki/spaces/DED/pages/221118465/LiveCom+methods+and+parameters)
+[Methods and parameters describing](https://github.com/LiveComSollutions/livecom-android-documentation)

     LiveCom.configure(
         applicationContext = this,